 Traffic matches capacity

-Delta Air Lines (DAL) reported its January operating performance results on February 4.
-Last month, the airline’s traffic (revenue passenger miles) increased 5.9% YoY (year-over-year), in line with its capacity growth rate during the same period.
+Delta Air Lines (DAL) reported its December operating performance on January 3.
+In December, the airline’s traffic (revenue passenger miles) increased 5.4% YoY (year-over-year), in line with its capacity growth rate during the same period.

-The latest data released by the company depicts 12 months of a continuous increase in traffic.
-It reported traffic growth in every month of 2018 except January.
-Last year, the company’s traffic growth rate was 3.5%, almost on par with its capacity growth rate of 3.6%.
+The company reported traffic growth in every month of 2018 except January.
+In 2018, the company’s traffic growth rate was 3.5%, almost on par with its capacity growth rate of 3.6%.

-The robust increase in Delta Air Lines’ January traffic was mainly driven by strong traffic growth in the domestic market.
-During the month, the airline’s traffic grew 7.6% in the US market.
+The robust increase in Delta’s December traffic was mainly driven by strong traffic growth in the domestic market.
+In December, the company’s traffic increased 7% in the domestic market.
 In 2018, the local region saw 4.9% YoY traffic growth.

-An improving US economy—as indicated by remarkable GDP growth rates, a healthy job market, and a steady rise in wages over the last year—has driven domestic travel demand.
-To capitalize on this growing demand, Delta Air Lines has been aggressively adding capacity in the local market.
-The company increased its US capacity by 7.7% in January.
-In 2018, the airline increased its domestic capacity by 5.2%.
+The improving US economy—as reflected in remarkable GDP growth, a stable job market, and a steady increase in wages during the first three quarters of 2018—drove domestic travel demand in 2018.
+To capitalize on this growing demand, Delta aggressively added capacity in the local market.
+In the year, it increased its domestic capacity by 5.2%.

 International market traffic

-Over the last few quarters, Delta Air Lines has been trying to focus on its most profitable transatlantic route.
-Therefore, the airline is enhancing its capacity in the Atlantic region while reducing the same across the Pacific and Latin American regions, causing sluggish growth in its international traffic.
+For the past few quarters, Delta has been trying to focus on its most profitable transatlantic route.
+Therefore, the company has been adding capacity in the Atlantic region and reducing capacity in the Pacific and Latin American regions, causing sluggish growth in its international traffic.

 Lower airfares have been a key growth driver for Delta Air Lines’ traffic in the past three years.
-Moderated oil prices are expected to lead to lower input costs for the company, which should help it continue offering low airfares to its customers.
+Falling fuel costs are expected to lead to lower input costs for Delta, which should help the company continue offering low airfares to its customers.

-Among big airline companies (JETS), Southwest Airlines (LUV), United Continental (UAL), and Hawaiian Holdings (HA) haven’t reported their January numbers yet.
-In December 2018, Southwest Airlines, United Continental, and Hawaiian Holdings registered YoY traffic increases of 1.2%, 6.9%, and 5.1%, respectively.
+Among the other top airline companies (JETS), Southwest Airlines (LUV), United Continental (UAL), and Hawaiian Holdings (HA) haven’t reported their December numbers yet.
+In November, Southwest Airlines, United Continental, and Hawaiian Holdings registered YoY traffic increases of 4.9%, 7.1%, and 2.8%, respectively.